asnelling/cs343-vm/README.md

 Systems][cs439], and theoretically can run on Windows, macOS, and Linux at near-native performance.

+The VM may also run in VirtualBox, Hyper-V, and other virtualization front-ends by importing the root disk image, `disk.img`.

 ## Requirements

 -   [OVMF Firmware][ovmf] for UEFI booting